Skip to content

 Is there a way to log out of all Microsoft accounts at once?

-Yes, you can log out of all Microsoft accounts at once.
-Microsoft’s security features allow you to remotely sign out from all devices simultaneously through your account’s security settings, providing a comprehensive security reset.
+Yes, you can log out of all your Microsoft accounts at once.
+Microsoft’s security features let you remotely sign out from all devices simultaneously through your account’s security settings, providing a comprehensive security reset.

 How do I log off everywhere in Microsoft?